 Height should be at least one time the body size, but for ease of care, it is recommended to have a bit higher enclosure (also because of the substrate layer).

 Millipedes can be housed individually and in groups.
 When keeping them in groups, you should consider a larger enclosure.
 Also, be aware that millipedes primarily feed on the substrate, so a larger enclosure is beneficial.

 You could use different types and different brands of enclosures.
 You have some great terrariums from Exo Terra and ReptiZoo that work really well for millipedes.
 But you can also use an (old) aquarium.
 A terrarium that I particularly like to keep in millipedes is the Exo Terra Large/Low PT2611.
 With its size of 90cm x 45cm x 30cm creates enough floor space to house a nice group of millipedes (between 4 and 8 adults).
 Besides that, it has all the essential features you need to keep and care for millipedes: enough ventilation and doors as well a lid for easy access.

 There is a myriad of terrarium types that can be used for bumblebee millipedes.
 But some essential features are required or make keeping them very practical.

 The first feature you really need to look out for is ventilation capacity.
 The enclosure needs to have enough ventilation.
 Many terrariums have ventilation holes in the front panel and top panel/lid.
 Basically, that is enough.
-If you buy an aquarium with lid, there is not enough ventilation, and you probably need to customize it somewhat (drill holes in the lid or cover it with metal mesh screen).
+If you buy an aquarium with a lid, there is not enough ventilation, and you probably need to customize it somewhat (drill holes in the lid or cover it with a metal mesh screen).